 - Trauma (sports injuries, falls, car accidents, and repetitive motions)

 - Infections (Lyme disease, shingles, hepatitis C, Epstein-Barr virus, and other viral or bacterial infections)

 - Exposure to Toxic Chemicals or Heavy Metals

 - Hereditary Disorders

 - Bone Marrow Disorders

 The most effective treatment option for peripheral neuropathy isn’t always obvious, so our doctors will perform a thorough exam in order to determine the treatment, or combination of treatments, that will be most effective at relieving the symptoms that you’re experiencing.

-Our patients have reported excellent results from the following treatment solutions:
+Our patients have reported excellent results!!

 Left untreated, the effects of neuropathy can get progressively worse.
 Book a FREE consultation today to determine the most practical and effective solution for achieving long-lasting pain relief.